gabyx/CudaFramework/README.md

 To build the performance tests (MatrixMultiply, Prox, etc.) you need the built tool [cmake]( http://www.cmake.org).
 The performance tests only depend on the matrix library [Eigen](http://eigen.tuxfamily.org) at least version 3.
 Download it and install it on your system.
-You need CUDA installed on your system as well, download the latest CUDA API and Drivers here [Cuda](https://developer.nvidia.com/cuda-downloads).
+You need CUDA installed on your system as well, download and install the latest [CUDA API and Drivers](https://developer.nvidia.com/cuda-downloads).

 Download the latest CudaFramework code:
 ```bash